Bad Boy Bubby: Plot

 Bubby enters a church, and converses with a man there, "The Scientist", who tells Bubby that God does not exist, and it is the job of humans to "think God out of existence" and take responsibility for themselves.
 Bubby goes to a pub and fondles another woman, and is beaten by her friends.
 Overwhelmed, Bubby returns to his home as he believes that there is no place for him in the world.
 He dons his father's clothes and assumes the personality of "Pop".

 With newfound confidence, Bubby returns to town and finds a stray cat, who he vows to take care of.
 He goes to the club where the rock band are performing, and joins them on stage, where he delivers a bizarre performance, repeating phrases he has heard from various people.
 His performance is a success with the crowd, and he goes back to feed the cat, but is distraught to see that it has been killed by local hoodlums.

 Upset, Bubby encounters a nurse named Angel, who cares for people with physical disabilities.
 They return to the care centre, and Bubby becomes infatuated with her breasts, as they remind him of his mother's.
 Angel and Bubby become lovers, and Bubby returns to performing with the rock band, becoming a sensation with audiences.

-Angel invites him to have dinner with her strict and religious parents.
+Angel invites him to have dinner with her strict, religious parents.
 Angel's parents humiliate her by mocking her weight, enraging Bubby, who curses at God in retaliation, before her parents demand he leave.
 Bubby kills Angel's parents with clingwrap, and the two continue their relationship.
 Finally at peace with himself, Bubby and Angel later have multiple children.